Black Hambleton, North York Moors UK

 Though Black Hambleton's peak won't be giving you attacks of vertigo, it is still a great place to walk along to admire views in all directions.
 From the patchwork fields of English countryside to the West and the rugged moorland of the North York Moors National Park to the West, there's plenty to look at.
 The trail along the top of the hill is also part of an ancient road that runs from Scotland to the south of England; and burial grounds from Neolithic and Bronze eras can be found on its route.

-RED 4★ Black Hambleton Loop 8.4 mi loop, medium, gain 1,590ft (485m)
+4★ Black Hambleton Loop 8.4 mi loop, moderate, gain 485m (1,590ft)

 This eight mile loop begins and ends in the village of Nether Silton, where you can find plenty of roadside parking.
 Our clockwise route towards the mountain led us up a wide paved road that was easy to negotiate.
 Coming back down across moorland and farm fields required side-stepping a couple of boggy areas, but nothing significant.